-Despite the increasing number of undocumentedEastern European immigrants in the United States, there is relatively little known about this population (for exceptions see: Gozdziak 1999; Ngai 2003; Sadowski-Smith 2008).
-Previous research exploring undocumented migration has predominantly examined the struggles and/or everyday experiences of Mexican and Latin American immigrants (Abrego and Gonzales 2010; Belliveau 2011; Campbell 2008; Cleaveland 2010; Cleaveland and Pierson 2009; Gomberg-Munoz 2010; Perez et al. 2009, Perez et al. 2010; Sternberg and Barry 2011; Walter, Bourgois and Loinaz 2004).
-This research interest may be explained and warranted by the fact that 58% of unauthorized immigrants in the U.S. are Mexican natives and 23% are Latin American natives (Passel and Cohn 2011).
-However, an unintended consequence of such research focus can undermine the diversity of the unauthorized immigrant population currently residing in the United States (Rivera-Batiz 1999) and may feed into the stereotypic portrayal of the unauthorized immigrant as a Mexican or Latin

-American border crosser (Ngai 2003).
+Despite the increasing number of undocumented Eastern European immigrants in the United States, there is relatively little known about this population (for exceptions see: Gozdziak 1999; Ngai 2003; Sadowski-Smith 2008).
+Previous research exploring undocumented migration has predominantly examined the struggles and/or everyday experiences of Mexican and Latin American immigrants (e.g., Abrego and Gonzales 2010; Belliveau 2011; Campbell 2008; Cleaveland 2010; Cleaveland and Pierson 2009; Gomberg-Muñoz 2010; Perez et al. 2009; Perez et al. 2010; Sternberg and Barry 2011; Walter, Bourgois, and Loinaz 2004).
+This research interest may be explained and warranted by the fact that 58% of unauthorized immigrants in the U.S. are Mexican natives and 23% are other Latin American natives (Passel and Cohn 2011).
+However, an unintended consequence of such research focus can undermine the diversity of the unauthorized immigrant population currently residing in the United States (Rivera-Batiz 2001) and may feed into the stereotypic portrayal of the unauthorized immigrant as a Mexican border crosser (Ngai 2003).
 Reports indicate that a large percentage, perhaps as many as 45% of the total unauthorized immigrant population, have entered the United States legally and have become unauthorized residents by overstaying their visas (Pew Hispanic Center 2006).
-Reports also indicate that visa overstayers and border crossers seem to differ on several dimensions (Rivera-Batiz 1999).
-For example, on average, visa overstayers compared with border crossers seem to have more years of schooling (11.6 years compared to 7.1 years), are more likely to hold technical or professional jobs (28.2% compared to 8.3%), and have higher household income (\$9,054 compared to \$6,218) (Rivera-Batiz 1999).
-Furthermore, socio-demographic make-up of visa overstayers (i.e., settlement patterns, educational attainment, income, etc.) seems to be more similar to the U.S. general immigrant population than to the border crossers population (Rivera-Batiz 1999).
-These statistics seem to typify the undocumented Eastern European immigrants, the majority of which happen to be visa overstayers (Pew Hispanic Center report 2006).
-A direct comparison of the demographic characteristics of the undocumented Latin American and Eastern European immigrants in metropolitan Chicago showed that undocumented Latin American participants experienced more job related difficulties and lower wages compared with their Eastern European counterparts (Metha et al. 2001) Furthermore, securing white color jobs presented a challenge for both groups of immigrants.
-However, national origin was described as the source of this challenge for Eastern Europeans whereas legal status was identified as the culprit for Latin Americans (Mehta et al. 2001).
+Reports also indicate that visa overstayers and border crossers seem to differ on several dimensions (Rivera-Batiz 2001).
+For example, on average, visa overstayers compared with border crossers seem to have more years of schooling (11.6 years compared to 7.1 years), are more likely to hold technical or professional jobs (28.2% compared to 8.3%), and have higher family income per person (\$9,054 compared to \$6,218) (Rivera-Batiz 2001).
+Furthermore, the socio-demographic make-up of visa overstayers (i.e., educational attainment) seems to be more similar to the U.S. general immigrant population than to the border crossers' population (Rivera-Batiz 2001).
+These statistics seem to typify the undocumented Eastern European immigrants, the majority of which happen to be visa overstayers (Pew Hispanic Center 2006).
+A direct comparison of the demographic characteristics of undocumented Latin American and Eastern European immigrants in metropolitan Chicago showed that undocumented Latin Americans experienced higher rates of unemployment and earned lower hourly wages compared with their Eastern European counterparts (Mehta et al. 2002).
+Furthermore, while securing white-collar jobs presented a challenge for both, Latin American and Eastern European immigrants, undocumented status limited the access to these jobs only for Latin American immigrants (Mehta et al. 2002).

-The combined outcome of the research outlined in this paper provides an account of socioeconomic and demographic differences between Eastern Europeans and Mexican and Latin American immigrants.
-This work might also suggest that Eastern European natives are less likely to encounter the negative impacts of an undocumented status than Mexicans and Latin Americans or in general non-white immigrants.
+The combined outcome of the research outlined in this paper provides an account of socioeconomic and demographic differences between undocumented Eastern Europeans and Mexican and Latin American immigrants.
+This work might also suggest that Eastern European natives are less likely to encounter the negative impacts of an undocumented status than Mexicans and Latin Americans or in general non-White immigrants.
 Undoubtedly race compounds the difficulties experienced by non-White undocumented immigrants.
-For example, race clearly played a significant role in a series of immigration raids in Chandler Arizona in 1997 where Latino immigrants became the direct target of scrutiny whereas persons who passed for White or Black were never questioned about their citizenship or asked to provide proof of their immigrant status (Romero 2008).
-However, recent investigations suggest that although the racial makeup of Eastern European immigrants allows them to more easily blend in with the general population of the

-U.S. and consequently less subject to ethnic discrimination, these immigrants, nevertheless, experience psychological stress (i.e., fear of deportation) and daily struggles that are similar to the experiences of their Mexican and Latin American counterparts (Godziak 1999).
+For example, race clearly played a significant role in a series of immigration raids in Chandler Arizona in 1997, where Latino immigrants became the direct target of scrutiny, whereas "persons who passed for white or Black were never questioned about their citizenship or for proof of their immigrant status" (Romero 2008, 147).
+However, a recent investigation suggests that although the racial makeup of Eastern European immigrants allows them to more easily blend in with the general population of the U.S. and can protect them against ethnic discrimination, these immigrants, nevertheless, experience psychological stress (i.e., fear of deportation) and daily struggles that are similar to the experiences of their Latin American counterparts (Gozdziak 1999).